developer-delta/halogen/CONTRIBUTING.md

-# Welcome to halogen!
+# Welcome to Halogen!

-_This guide will walk you through the steps you need to take to start contributing to this repo!_
+_This guide will walk you through the steps you need to take to start contributing to this repository!_

 [![Your first open source contribution](https://i.imgur.com/ykzMaD1.jpg)](https://youtu.be/qbSXgUFnQ2g)